UML 2 Deployment Diagramming Guidelines

 1. General

 Figure 1.
-A project-specific UML 2.x Deployment diagram.
+A solution-specific UML 2.x Deployment diagram.

-1. Indicate Software Components on Project-Specific Diagrams.
+1. Indicate Software Components on Solution-Specific Diagrams.
 Figure 1 depicts a UML Deployment diagram for a university administration system.

 2. Nodes and Components